SUMIFS

 Common questions

-Can I use text or numerical values as criteria in the SUMIFS function?
+Can I use wildcards in SUMIFS criteria?